airpair/creating-components-p3-angular2-directives/post.md

 ## Conclusion

-I hope this conversion proved useful to you!
 Angular 2 clearly has a lot to offer - what took lines and lines of custom code in Angular 1.x is now incredibly simple.
 For further reading on Angular 2, see [Angular's new website](https://angular.io/) and the [current Github repo](https://github.com/angular/angular/tree/master/modules/angular2).

 Happy coding!